sdrauksas/qmk_firmware/keyboards/exosphere/lotus58/with_leds/readme.md

 # lotus58

 *This is firmware for my customised Lotus58 keyboard.
-It features a bongo cat on the OLED screen that responds to your typing.
+It features 5 RGB LEDs on each side of the keyboard, these LEDs show which layer the keyboard is in.
 It also has two keymaps - one for macOS and one for Windows/Linux.
 I load one keymap to one half, and the other to the other half.
 This lets me switch between OSes by just plugging the USB to another half of the keyboard.*

 For the keyboard hardware design and original firmware, please refer to the original developer [Markus Knutsson](https://github.com/TweetyDaBird/).